iagoleal/iagoleal.github.io/content/posts/sampling-probabilities.md

 $1$-norm unit sphere
 --------------------

-This whole post i deeply linked to the $1$-norm
+This whole post is deeply linked to the $1$-norm

 $$ \norm{x}_1 = \sum_k \abs{x_k}.$$